arushmitra/cs30-major-project/proposal.md

 ## Description
-I am going to be making a rip-off Flappy Bird!
+I am going to be making a rip-off Slither.io!
-This game will be like the one we've all played on our phones over the years and still love to play to kill some time.
-You will have to hit the mouse to keep the bird up in the sky and not hit the poles and die.
-As you progress, the speed of the bird will gradually increase.
+This game will contain a snake roaming around the screen trying to eat the "food" to grow, and have a button for adding a couple of other snakes which will try to kill you by eating more and cutting.

 ## Needs to Have List
+- A working snake, with the appropriate snake-like movement.
+- Whole bunch of food scattered everywhere for you to gobble up and grow!
+- Growing the snake as it eats more food
+- Adding more snakes for you to fight to play further
-- A good bird sprite
+-
-- A pipe sprite of different lengths and in random places

 ## Nice to Have List
-- thing 3
+- Having a "boss" level which would be pretty hard to win
+- Making the "area-cut-kill" logic as in the actual game
-- thing 4
+-